Gravity and Faster than Light Particles: Introduction

 \section{Introduction}

-It is well known that our daily space-time is approximately of Lorentz \\ (Minkowski) type that is, it possess the metric $\eta_{\mn} = \ {\rm diag } \ (1,-1,-1,-1)$.
+It is well known that our daily space-time is approximately of Lorentz (Minkowski) type with a metric $\eta_{\mn} = \ {\rm diag } \ (1,-1,-1,-1)$.
 The above statement is taken as one of the central assumptions of the theory of special relativity and has been supported by numerous experiments.
-Some may be satisfied by the overwhelming evidence that space-time is Lorentzian and see no need to investigate this issue any further, others including the author of this paper see it as a profound mystery of nature and ask why should it be so?
+But one should ask why should it be so?

-Further more it is assumed in the general theory of relativity that any space-time is locally of the type $\eta_{\mn} = \ {\rm diag } \ (1,-1,-1,-1)$, although it can not be presented so globally due to the effect of matter.
+Many textbooks \cite{Weinberg} state that in the general theory of relativity any space-time is locally of the type $\eta_{\mn} = \ {\rm diag } \ (1,-1,-1,-1)$, although it can not be presented so globally due to the effect of matter.
 This is a part of the demands dictated by the well known equivalence principle.
 The above principle is taken to be one of the assumptions of general relativity other assumption such as diffeomorphism invariance, and the requirement that theory reduce to Newtonian gravity in the proper regime lead to the Einstein equations: \beq G_\mn = -\frac{8 \pi G}{c^4} T_\mn \enq in which $G_\mn$ is the Einstein tensor, $T_\mn$ is the stress-energy tensor, $G$ is the gravitational constant and $c$ is the velocity of light.

-In what follows we will show that the assumption about space-time being locally of the type $\eta_{\mn} = \ {\rm diag } \ (1,-1,-1,-1)$ is not necessary, (contrary to what is argued in so many text books, see for example \cite{MTW}) rather we will argue that this metric is the only possible linearly stable solution to the Einstein \er{ein} in vacuum, that is for the case $T_\mn = 0$.
-And thus reduce the number of assumptions needed to obtain the celebrated results of general relativity.
-By making the theory more compact we enhance its predictive strength.